nolanefe/asset-forge-manager/README.md

 # AssetForge Manager

-A modern and fast Digital Asset Management (CRUD) dashboard.
-Developed using React, Tailwind CSS, and LocalStorage to provide seamless state tracking and persistent data management.
-Built with modern web technologies (Vite, React Hooks) as part of a portfolio project.
+**AssetForge Manager** is a responsive web dashboard designed for tracking and managing digital assets.
+Built with React and Tailwind CSS, it provides full CRUD functionality and utilizes LocalStorage for persistent data management without requiring a backend database.

+This project focuses on structured state management, component reusability, and modern frontend development practices using Vite.

 ## Features